Assasindie/discord-rich-presence-modifier/README.md

 Run the program and add in your applications client ID and press initialize, if nothing happens your client ID is wrong!

 #Coming soon (maybe)
-Error reporting,
+Error reporting <- LUL,
-better UI (probably not)
+better UI (waiting for new WPF with .Net Core 3.0 🤗)